sirbrillig/phpcs-variable-analysis/README.md

 Plugin for PHP_CodeSniffer static analysis tool that adds analysis of problematic variable use.

- * Warns if variables are used without being defined.
+- Warns if variables are used without being defined.
+(Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UndefinedVariable`)
- * Warns if variables are set or declared but never used.
+- Warns if variables are set or declared but never used.
+(Sniff code: `VariableAnalysis.CodeAnalysis.VariableAnalysis.UnusedVariable`)
- * Warns if $this, self::$static_member, static::$static_member is used outside class scope.
+- Warns if `$this`, `self::$static_member`, `static::$static_member` is used outside class scope.
+(Sniff codes: `VariableAnalysis.CodeAnalysis.VariableAnalysis.SelfOutsideClass` or `VariableAnalysis.CodeAnalysis.VariableAnalysis.StaticOutsideClass`)

 ## Installation